Collaborative-Immersive-Visual-Toolkit/ConeOfVision/UnityGeckoView/README.md

 This unity application collects behavioural data (head, hands and verbal communication) of participants performing an exploratory data analysisi tasks

-the application support a max of two
+the application support a max of two users (running the application from an android oculus quest) and one moderator (running the application from desktop unity editor)

 # Build the application